Dear MendMeShop,

 Tight or improperly fitted footware can add pressure to the Achilles tendon, subcutaneous calcaneal bursa, and retrocalcaneal bursa cause irritation which can lead to Achilles bursitis.

 Relieving the symptoms of bursitis initially focuses on taking the pressure off the bursa.
-This can be done with proper cushioning, inserts, or footwear but may require surgery if it is a bone formation problem (i.e. Huglund's Deformity).
+This can be done with proper cushioning, inserts, or footwear but may require surgery if it is a bone formation problem (i.e. Haglund's Deformity).
 If your bursitis is caused by an infection (septic bursitis), the doctor will probably drain the bursa sac with a needle and perscribe antibiotics to treat the infection.

 The most important factor in healing bursitis is resting your ankle.
 This can be difficult when you have to carry on with daily activities, but resting and elevating your foot whenever you can is recommended.
 During your recovery you will probably have to modify or avoid the activities that stress your bursa until your pain and inflammation settle.

-Cold Compression Therapy
+Cold Compression

 How to Order